kchens/kchens.github.io/pages/words/01_28_2014_Learning_How_To_Learn_Final.md

 If you don't get enough sleep, these poisons persist and muddle the clarity of your thoughts.

 ###Closing
-While this is not an exhaustive list of meta-techniques to improve your ability to learn, it is a starting point.
+While this is not an exhaustive list of techniques to improve your ability to learn, it is a starting point.
 Most likely, you're familiar with the importance of focus and hard work.
 But to evolve beyond a dog, you'll need use your focused mind to the best of its ability.
 So, chunk your information, contextualize it, and recall, recall, recall to consolidate what you've learned.

 But just as important.
 Save time for relaxation; don't work all the time.
 Watching a movie or getting a good night's sleep is, in many ways, also an important workout for your brain.
+Become a slightly-more lazy but super cunning fox.

 ###Appendix
 *All information comes from the Coursera course on "Learning How To Learn"*